Revenge Logo

 Meaning and History

 This brand was incredibly mysterious from the very start.
-There’s little information about it: who the founder is and what they look like, where the manufacturing is centered, who the current owner is, why rapper XXXTentacion severed ties with them, why the company only sells online… nothing is known for sure.
+There’s little information about it: who the founder is and what they look like, where manufacturing is centered, who the current owner is, why rapper XXXTentacion severed ties with them, and why the company sells only online… nothing is known for sure.
 Whether this is bad or good, the fashion brand keeps its fans in suspense and actively sells its products, edging out long-established competitors.

 What is Revenge?